Lotfullah21/react/01-Introduction/01-intro-to-components/README.md

 ## JSX Component Rules

 1. Always return one parent element
-2. Better to with semantics
+2. Better to write with semantics
 3. There are some difference in naming between pure js and jsx.
    For instance,

+## Js

 ```html
 <div>